margotgrush/margotgrush.github.io/index.md

 - Statistical methods for high-dimensional molecular data
 - Variational inference
 - Time series models and forecasting

+# Current projects

+- **Multi-Study Factor Regression Biclustering**
+A Bayesian latent factor model for high-dimensional molecular data collected across multiple studies.
+The model combines multi-study factor analysis, factor regression and biclustering within a unified framework, allowing shared biological structure to be separated from study-specific variation while identifying subsets of molecular features that are active only in subsets of samples.
+Scalable variational inference algorithms and a post-processing identification procedure for recovered shared latent factors have been developed for this model.

+- **Bayesian biclustering for multi-subject single-cell transcriptomic count data** A Bayesian latent variable model for overdispersed single-cell RNA-seq count data with repeated measurements across individuals.
+The model introduces subject-specific activation of shared latent factors, allowing biological processes to be shared only across subsets of subjects while accounting for within-subject dependence and gene-specific overdispersion.
+Inference is based on variational Bayes using Pólya–Gamma and compound Poisson augmentation.

 # Upcoming Talks
 - Talk at [MASAMB 2026](https://www.mrc-bsu.cam.ac.uk/events/mathematical-and-statistical-aspects-molecular-biology-masamb-annual-meeting-2026) (Cambridge, September 2026)